UfoRobot/UfoRobot.github.io/_posts/2018-04-01-flac-format.md

 # Bibliography
 [1] David A Huffman.
-“A method for the construction of minimum-redundancycodes”.
+“A method for the construction of minimum-redundancy codes”.
 In: *Proceedings of the IRE* 40.9 (1952), pp. 1098–1101.

 [2] Solomon Golomb.
-“Run-length encodings (Corresp.)”
+“Runlength encodings (Corresp.)”
 In: *IEEE trans-actions on information theory* 12.3 (1966), pp. 399–401.

 [3] Robert Gallager and David Van Voorhis.
-“Optimal source codes for ge-ometrically distributed integer alphabets (corresp.)”
+“Optimal source codes for geometrically distributed integer alphabets (corresp.)”
 In: *IEEE Trans-actions on Information theory* 21.2 (1975), pp. 228–230.

 [4] Tony Robinson.
 SHORTEN: Simple lossless and near-lossless wave-form compression.
 1994.